nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Editing entities: `edit`

 Edits an existing owner or pet in PawPatrol.
+Refer to information on owner and pet fields in the [Add section](#adding-an-entity-owner--pet).

 <div markdown="span" class="alert alert-info">